 Canongate Kirkyard, surrounding Canongate Kirk, is famous as the resting place of Adam Smith, considered the father of modern capitalism.
 His grave is located near the entrance of the cemetery, next to a wall on the left side of the church.

 Old Calton is situated at the foot of Calton Hill and is the resting place of numerous important people including the philosopher David Hume.

 Inaugurated in 1718, the cemetery had to be altered due to the construction of Waterloo Place in 1819 and was divided into two.

 As well as the neoclassical memorial of David Hume, it is also worth highlighting the tall black obelisk erected in the memory of a number of political reformers and an enormous statue of Abraham Lincoln which is Scotland’s American Civil War Memorial.

 Dean Cemetery was inaugurated in 1846 and belongs to a beautiful hamlet located very near the city centre called Dean Village.
-It is one of the most remarkable cemeteries in Edinburgh and if it weren’t for the grave stones it could pass off as a tranquil green space full of trees.
+It is one of the most remarkable cemeteries in Edinburgh and if it weren’t for the gravestones it could pass as a tranquil park full of trees.